Shaili07/advanced-stats/__results__.md

-## Interactions between sets of features {.tabset .tabset-fade .tabset-pills}
+## Interactions between sets of features

 In the previous section, we didn't look at every single feature interaction among the numerous gene expression or cell viability columns, but we got a pretty good overview of the strength of correlations and studied a few specific examples in more detail.
 Now, let's look at how the different sets of treatment, gene, and cell features interact with each other, before ultimately including the target features.